2002 World Monuments Watch: Notes

 A. Numbers list meant only as a guide on this article.
 No official reference numbers have been designated for the sites on the Watch List.

 B. Names and spellings used for the sites were based on the official 2002 Watch List as published.

 C. The references to the sites' locations and periods of construction were based on the official 2002 Watch List as published.

-D. The WMF has added the Historic Lower Manhattan area to the 2002 Watch List as its 101st site, in the aftermath of the September 11 terrorist attacks.
+D. WMF added the Historic Lower Manhattan area to the 2002 Watch List as its 101st site following the September 11 attacks.

 E. Tally includes the Historic Lower Manhattan site.